Claims Overview

 Posted claims have not been sent to the payer yet.
 Most folks have billing set to happen automatically so therefore most of the time there should be few or no claims in Posted.
 The most common reason for claims being Posted is the system is waiting to combine several rebilled claims into one batch.
 The next most common (but very rare) reason is the system isn't sure what to do with the claim, so it sets it as Posted to attract attention.
 Therefore if a claim sits in Posted overnight then you should contact customer support and tell us about it.

 Tentative claims are claims that were either paid in full or adjusted to have a due amount of zero.
-When a claim is rebilled the due amount for the original is adjusted and it's status is set to Tentative.
+When a claim is rebilled the due amount for the original is adjusted to zero and it's status is set to Tentative.
 If and when the claim shows up on an electronic remittance its status goes from Tentative to Final.
 By default if a claim doesn't show up on a remittance it will automatically go to Final after five weeks, but that can be disabled if requested.
 If the Billed date of a Tentative claim is more than two months ago you should manually set the status to Final.